gramineproject/graphene/README.md

   - Instrumented GNU Library C
   - LibOS (a shared library named "libsysdb.so")
   - PAL, a.k.a Platform Adaption Layer (a shared library named "libpal.so")
+  - Reference monitor (a shared library named "libpal_sec.so")
+  - Minor kernel customization and kernel modules

 Graphene Library OS currently only works on x86_64 architecture.